-Community Power: We prioritize the expertise of communities and aim to strenghten the capacity of communities to create their own healthy futures.
+Community power: We prioritize the expertise of communities and aim to strengthen the capacity of communities to create their own healthy futures.

-Accountability: We strive to build trust with communities, partners and colleagues by owning our biases and respectually challenging assumptions and stereotypes.
+Accountability: We strive to build trust with communities, partners and colleagues by owning our biases and respectfully challenging assumptions and stereotypes.

-Diversity & Inclusion: We believe that every person - no matter their race, ethnicity, gender identity, sexual orientation, language, religion or ability - has the right to access culturally relevant information, resources and services that result in optimal health outcomes.
+Diversity and inclusion: We believe that every person - no matter their race, ethnicity, gender identity, sexual orientation, language, religion or ability - has the right to access culturally relevant information, resources and services that result in optimal health outcomes.

 When it comes to reporting data on health disparities, data or information may have the opposite effect we hope it does; it can perpetuate negative stereotypes or victim-blaming.
 To avoid this, a group of CDPHE employees developed a statement on structural inequity.